Mike Callton: Medical Marijuana

 Representative Callton has worked on refining Michigan's Medical Marihuana Law, and has sponsored bills relating to patient safety.
 On January 26, 2012, Callton, along with Michigan's 5th Circuit Court Judge Amy McDowell and Medical Marihuana Activist Ken Bayer, held a discussion panel-style townhall in Hastings, MI, which was well attended.

 Callton also introduced HB 5580 of 2012, a bill to create and regulate "Provisioning Centers," a form of Medical Marihuana Dispensary.
 This bill would put the power to authorize dispensaries into the hands of the local municipal or township governments, and allow for these "Provisioning Centers" to buy overage from registered patients, and allow for the resale to other qualified patients.

 Presidential Citizenship Verification Bill

-In 2011, Representative Callton sponsored a presidential eligibility bill to require the Secretary of State to verify that all presidential candidates meet the constitutional requirement of "Natural born" by presenting their birth certificate before being placed on the ballot.
+In 2011, Callton sponsored legislation to enforce citizenship requirements on presidential candidates by requiring the Secretary of State to verify that all presidential candidates meet the constitutional requirement of "Natural born" by presenting their birth certificate before being placed on the ballot.